vladflore/my-strength-workouts-tracker/README.md

 - [ ] ~~share repository with binder~~
 - [ ] PyScript implementation
   - [x] add a _loading_ placeholder for where the plot is displayed
-  - [ ] Add the date since exercises have been tracked
+  - [x] Add the start date since exercises have been tracked
+  - [x] Add the end date of the last tracked exercise
   - [ ] Add a drop-down with all the unique exercises and plot the weights progression for a selected exercises
 - [ ] update blog